The days of Snapchat being used solely for sending pictures between friends are over.

 Getting a personal response from a brand will make the user feel special.
 Ignoring their message shows them you don’t care about what they have to say.

-68% of customers say the reason why they stop using a particular brand is if they don’t think the company cares about them.
+68% of customers say they stop using a particular brand because they don’t think the company cares about them.

 You can easily avoid this by simply responding to those private messages.